hashicorp/terraform-cdk/README.md

 ## Overview

 CDK for Terraform apps are written in one of the supported programming languages and can leverage the entire ecosystem of Terraform [modules and providers](./docs/working-with-cdk-for-terraform/using-providers-and-modules.md).
 The application [synthesizes](./docs/working-with-cdk-for-terraform/synthesizing-config.md) Terraform configuration in JSON.
-Users can then use the Terraform or the CDK for Terraform CLI to deploy the application.
+Terraform or the CDK for Terraform can then be used to deploy the application.

 The CDK for Terraform project includes two packages: